Nutritional anemia: Cause

 Internationally, anemia caused by iron deficiencies is the most common nutritional disorder.
 It is the only significantly prevalent nutritional deficiency disorder in industrialized countries.
 In poorer areas, anemia is worsened by infectious diseases such as HIV/AIDS, tuberculosis, hookworm infestation, and malaria.
 In developing countries, about 40% of preschool children and 50% of pregnant women are estimated to be anemic.
-20% of maternal deaths can be contributed to anemia.
+Twenty percent of maternal deaths can be contributed to anemia.
 Health consequences of anemia include poor pregnancy outcomes, impaired cognitive and physical development, increased rate of morbidity, and reduced rate of work in adults.

 Nutritional anemia has many different causes, each either nutritional or non-nutritional.
 Nutritional causes are vitamin and mineral deficiencies and non-nutritional causes include infections.
 The number one cause of this type of anemia, however, is iron deficiency.

 An insufficient intake of iron, Vitamin B12, and folic acid impairs the bone marrow function.
 The lack of iron within a person's body can also stem from ulcer bacteria.
-These microbes live in the digestive tract and after many years cause ulcers in the lining of the stomach or small intestine.
+These microbes live in the digestive tract and after many years, cause ulcers in the lining of the stomach or small intestine.
 Therefore, a high percentage of patients with nutritional anemia may have a potential gastrointestinal disorder that causes chronic blood loss.
 This is common in immunocompromised, elderly, and diabetic people.
 High blood loss can also come from the increased loss of blood during menstruation, childbirth, cancers of the intestines, and disorders that hinder the blood's ability to coagulate.

 Medications can have adverse effects and cause nutritional anemia as well.
 Medications that stop the absorption of iron in the gut and cause bleeding from the gut (NSAIDs and Aspirin) can be culprits in the development of this condition.
 Hydrocortisones and valproic acid are also two drugs that can cause moderate bleeding from the gut.
 Amoxicillin and phenytoin have the ability to cause a vitamin B12 deficiency.

-Other common causes are thyroid disorders, lead toxicity, infectious diseases (e.g. malaria), alcoholism, and vitamin E deficiency.
+Other common causes are thyroid disorders, lead toxicity, infectious diseases (e.g., malaria), alcoholism, and vitamin E deficiency.